git/git.github.io/rev_news/drafts/edition-104.md

   By running this software, you can self-host a bundle server.
   Written in Go, under active development.
 Installation on Windows is currently unsupported.
 + [Awesome GitHub Alternatives](https://github.com/ianchanning/awesome-github-alternatives)
-  is a list of alternatives to GitHub, that by default offer Git management in some way.
+  is a list of alternatives to GitHub that by default offer Git management in some way.
   All self-hosted options are free and open source, with GPL-compatibile licenses.
   Not exhaustive.
 + [src (Simple Revision Control)](http://www.catb.org/esr/src/)